sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

      | |______________^
 </code></pre>

-There is still much to learn about Miri, like what exactly is a **"retag"** operation, but for now, we can be happy that that it helped us detect our bug.
+There is still much to learn about Miri, like what exactly is a **"retag"** operation, but for now, we can be happy that it helped us detect our bug.

 ## The fix